elliespearman2022/cs426_Brain_Tamp_300-/README.md

 # Brain-Temp-300°
 As the head boss of a design firm in New York, you hold a lot of responsibilities on your plate.
-One of the more important responsibilities is your awareness of the mental well being of your employees.
-In this game, you must seek out your fellow workers and take their brain temperature in order to ensure that they are happy and mentaly healthy.
+One of the more important responsibilities is your awareness of the mental well-being of your employees.
+In this game, you must seek out your fellow workers and take their brain temperature in order to ensure that they are happy and mentally healthy.
 Staring at a screen for long periods of time with no social interaction or consideration from superiors can be very taxing and damaging to an individual's sanity.

 ## Table of contents
 * [General Info](#general-info)